Abradab

-Marcin "Abradab" Marten (born 12 November 1978 in Katowice) is a Polish rapper and music producer.
-Marten is a founding member of Polish hip-hop group Kaliber 44 and, since 2002, a solo artist.
+Marcin "AbradAb" Marten (born 12 November 1978 in Katowice) is a Polish rapper, actor and music producer.
+Marten is a founding member of big Polish hip-hop group Kaliber 44 and, since 2002, a solo artist.
 He is a member of Polish Society of the Phonographic Industry (Związek Producentów Audio Video, ZPAV).
-Marten is a winner of two Fryderyk awards.
+Marten is a winner of four Fryderyk awards.
 In 2011, Machina magazine placed Marten at No.17 on the list of 30 best Polish rappers.
-He has also collaborated with artists like Piotr Banach, Bosski Roman, Maciej Maleńczuk, Wojciech Waglewski, Grubson, L.U.C and O.S.T.R.
+He has also collaborated with artists like Piotr Banach, Bosski Roman, Maciej Maleńczuk, Wojciech Waglewski, Grubson, L.U.C, Ania Dąbrowska, Happysad, Tede, Peja, Gromee, Augustus Pablo, Kali and O.S.T.R.

 History

-Kaliber 44 (1994–2001)
+Kaliber 44

-In 1994, Marcin Marten formed Kaliber 44 together with his brother Michał "Joka" Marten.
+In 1993, Marcin Marten formed Kaliber 44 together with his brother Michał "Joka" Marten.
 The group was joined by Piotr Łuszcz performing under pseudonym Mag Magik I. In 1995, Kaliber 44 was signed to S. P. Records, and a year later their debut album Księga Tajemnicza.
-Prolog was released.
-In 1998, after the group recorded its second album W 63 minuty dookoła świata, Piotr "Magik" Łuszcz left the band and formed Paktofonika.
-Kaliber 44's third album 3:44 was released in 2000.
+Prolog was released and became a huge success.
+In 1998, after the group recorded its second album W 63 minuty dookoła świata, Piotr "Magik" Łuszcz left the band.
+Kaliber 44's third album 3:44 was released in 2000 and got the Fryderyk award.
+Their last album "Ułamek Tarcia" was recorded in 2016 and they took first place of OLiS list.

 Solo career (2002–present)

 After the release of 3:44, Abradab started his solo career.
 On 6 June 2004, he released his first solo album Czerwony album through S. P. Records.
-The album charted at No.21 on OLiS.
+The album charted at No.14 on OLiS.
 The album featured a popular song titled "Rapowe ziarno 2 (Szyderap)", for which a music video was released.
 The album won Fryderyk award in the "Album of the Year - Hip-Hop/R&B" category, while "Rapowe Ziarno 2 (Szyderap)" received a nomination in the "Video of the Year" category.